F5CodeGuru/asm342/_build/html/_sources/module1/lab1/lab1.rst.txt

 Lab 1.1: Ansible Policy Creation
 ----------------------------------------

-Ansible is an automated configuration tool that uses config files written in YAML.

 Task 1 - Using Ansible to create a ASM Policy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Run the following command to create an ASM policy named **ansible1**
+Run the following command to create an ASM policy named **ansible1** (this may take a couple of minutes):

 .. code-block:: bash